sooyeon-j/sooyeon-j.github.io/aboutme.md

 ---
 layout: page
 title: Jay
-subtitle: Why you'd want to go on a date with me
+subtitle: Have a lovely day
 ---

 My name is Jay.
 I have the following qualities: